Soccer-Nice move fourth in Ligue 1 with win at Nantes | Sports-Games

 Dolberg broke the deadlock in the 75th minute when he chested home a cross by Melvin Bard from close range.
 Gouiri then fired home right-footed from the centre of the penalty area to seal the points.

+Worryingly Strasbourg's Dimitri Lienard appeared to collapse late on and was taken off the field on a stretcher, although his condition was not thought to be serious.
+"Dimitri joined us in the locker room.
+He felt a little uneasy but he did a few tests and it looks fine," Strasbourg defender Alexander Djiku told a news conference.

+Strasbourg coach added: "He saw stars and fell to the ground.
+He was taken care of by the medical staff, it seems to be fine, more from fear than harm."
+Lens are in fifth place, after they won 3-2 at Bordeaux on Sunday thanks to a last-gasp penalty by Florian Sotoca.

 Sotoca converted in the sixth minute of stoppage time after it had looked as though Jean Onana's 88th-minute effort for the hosts had earned the bottom club a point having been 2-0 down.
-Montpellier are eighth after their 2-0 win at home to struggling St Etienne while Reims moved into ninth place thanks to their 2-0 win at Rennes.
+Montpellier are ninth after their 2-0 win at home to struggling St Etienne while Reims moved into 10th place thanks to their 2-0 win at Rennes.

 Troyes moved off the bottom of the table with their first win of the campaign -- a 2-0 victory at Metz.
 Paris St Germain beat Clermont 4-0 on Saturday to claim their fifth win from five this season.